US B1 B2 Visa Interview Questions & Answers

 5. Understand the officer's point of view

 When you are answering the interview questions, understand the visa officer's point of view.
-The visa officer deals with a high volume of applicants daily, so it is important to know they ask specific questions based on your DS-160 form.
+The visa officer deals with a high volume of applicants daily, so it is important to know that they ask specific questions based on your DS-160 form.
 Additionally, they often make quick decisions, so being clear and concise in your answers helps them assess your case efficiently.

-Your path to visa success
+Here's your path to visa success